mendrik/feather/feather-docs/content/decorators/index.md

 ### selector

-The selector to create a new component.
+The selector that creates a new component.
 Can be used either on document level or inside templates.
+Only widgets that are pushed into an array of another widget don't need this decorator.

 ### attributes